Rendering data

 - inspection in terminal output

-However, the rendering layer does not guarantee round-tripping back to the original Python object.
+The rendering layer does not guarantee round-tripping back to the original Python object.

 When to use render_data